craiglabenz/django-tablets/README.md

 # django-tablets

 `tablets` is a database templating layer for Django.
-It works out of the gate with regular Django templates, with Jinja2 support in progress.
+It works out of the box with regular Django templates, and requires only installing `django-jinja` to support Jinja2 templates.

 ## Installation